Barelang63/Barelang63Setup/README.md

 ## Install OpenCV 3.4.4
 Link : [Install OpenCV 3.4.4 on Ubuntu 18.04](https://learnopencv.com/install-opencv-3-4-4-on-ubuntu-18-04/)

-Paste All the Code on Textbox to Terminal
+Paste All the Code from Step 1 to Terminal
 Do it until Step 5

 In the Last Step 5, Before do `make -j4`, Check first your Core Processor with typing `nproc` in Terminal.